Suckers (film)

 Suckers is a 2001 American comedy-drama film directed by Roger Nygard, who co-wrote the story with Joe Yanetty.
-It is about the car sales business in the United States, and stars Joe Yannetty, Jake Johannsen, Daniel Benzali, Michael D. Roberts, Louis Mandylor and Lori Loughlin.
+It is about the car sales business in the United States, and stars Joe Yannetty, Jake Johannsen, Daniel Benzali, Michael D. Roberts, Louis Mandylor, Jake Gyllenhaal and Lori Loughlin.

 Premise

-Bobby (played by Louis Mandylor) is nice-guy looking for work.
-He also owes a lot of money to these loan sharks, Chad and Everett.
-One day he walks into Southside Motors in L.A., and takes a job as a car salesman.
-This is where it all happens and he enters into the shady world of car sales.
-The dealership manager (played by Daniel Benzali) is a bald headed bully who has no qualms about screwing the customer.
+Bobby (played by Louis Mandylor) is a nice guy looking for work.
+He also owes a lot of money to three loan sharks, Gohn, Chad and Everett.
+One day he walks into Southside Motors in L.A. and takes a job as a car salesman.
+From there he enters into the shady world of car sales.
+The dealership manager (played by Daniel Benzali) is a bald-headed bully who has no qualms about screwing the customer.
 Unfortunately for Bobby, he doesn't have the knack for screwing the customers.
-Things are further complicated when the loan sharks come to collect money that Bobby owes them.
+Further complications ensue when the loan sharks come to collect money that Bobby owes them.

 Cast

 Background

-The story for the film was written by Joe Yanetty and Roger Nygard who is a stand-up comic and former car salesman.
+The story for the film was written by Joe Yanetty and Roger Nygard, who is a stand-up comic and former car salesman.
 Nygard also directed the film.
 For the story, Nygard drew on accounts that he had heard from his car dealer friends.
 One was about a woman who used sex to steal a car and left the salesman stranded and naked.